 The word "actively", however, should not be read in isolation, since PBA 3(c)(ii) requires that the residential care for retired persons who are poor and needy must be "actively provided by that organisation" without full recovery of cost.
-Thus, an organisation carrying on PBA 3(c) must itself throughout its existence on a regular, recurrent and continual basis supply or put at the disposal of retired poor and needy persons residential care without full recovery of cost.
+Thus, an organisation carrying on PBA 3(c) must itself throughout its existence on a regular, recurrent and continual basis supply or put at the disposal of retired poor and needy persons residential care, without full recovery of cost.
+In addition, to providing residential care, the organisation must also provide nursing services to retired persons who are poor and needy [see 4.2.4 (a)].